June 28, 2018

 And in this post, we’ll be outlining how we make these sorts of decisions here at Monterail.

-Although Ruby on Rails is our mother tongue, it doesn’t mean we can’t speak other languages as well.
+Although Ruby on Rails is our mother tongue, it doesn’t mean we can’t speak other programming languages as well.
 But what did actually bring us closer to Node.js?

 For the last couple of years, we stuck by RoR for a number of reasons: